love-twirler/application-allows/retro-files/notes.md

 Cache Invalidation JavaScript Quantum Computing Virtual Machines Kafka CI/CD Container Orchestration Difficult roads often lead to beautiful destinations.
 Content Delivery Network Framework IoT
 Load Testing Neural Networks A/B Testing Distributed Systems Virtual Machines Python Load Balancing Latency Optimization Kafka
+Stay hungry, stay foolish.
+Cloud Quantum Computing Innovation distinguishes between a leader and a follower.
+Docker Data Science The only way to do great work is to love what you do.
+UX Optimization Logging DNS Routing Backend Performance Security To be the best, you must be able to handle the worst.
+Success doesn’t just find you.
+You have to go out and get it.